theBowja/genshin-db/readme.md

 ---------------------------

 If you ask me what is "robust" and why did I say it? idk. it just sounded cooler.

+My ambition for this library is to include most of the relevant genshin data so it can be downloaded and used easily with any project.
+Currently the data is manually entered.
+I would appreciate it a lot if someone could provide me datamined files of the live version.